 A lot of emphasis at LGA is given to character building and values.
 Education also has a priority position, because LGA recognize that academic performance commonly slips when other difficulties creep into life.
 It offers a fully accredited school.

 Teens at Lakeland Girls have opportunities in a multitude of activities, with each one designed for growth.
 A daily schedule and assigned tasks teach discipline and responsibility, while intramural sports and outdoor activities keep teens active and build positive character traits.
-Girls become well-rounded individuals as they sample activities from choir to cooking to community service and cultural events.
+Girls become thoughtful and mature individuals as they sample activities from choir, to cooking, to community service and cultural events.